Stellantis France: Stellantis France (2021–)

-On May 12, 2021, Xavier Chéreau, Vice President of Stellantis and Chief Human Resources Officer of Stellantis N.V., will take over as CEO of PSA Automobiles.
+On May 12, 2021, Xavier Chéreau, Vice President of Stellantis and Chief Human Resources Officer of Stellantis N.V., took over as CEO of PSA Automobiles.

 In 2022, strikes over wages are on the rise at Stellantis' French sites, particularly at the Hordain plant in the Nord department, where around 500 employees are reported to have exercised their right to strike.

 On November 5, 2023, PSA Automobiles S.A. becomes Stellantis Auto S.A.S., operating under the name Stellantis France.

 At the end of 2025, employee concerns are mounting following job cuts, partial unemployment, and sites that have been shut down for several days.
 On October 21, 2025, Stellantis France management announced that operations at the Stellantis Sochaux Plant in the Doubs department would be suspended until October 24, 2025, having already been shut down since October 15.
 This shutdown of nearly 10 days represents a loss of 7,500 vehicles, which trade unions say is due to supply difficulties with gearboxes.
 A similar situation is also affecting the Stellantis Poissy Plant, which has been shut down since October 13 in order to “adapt its production rate to a difficult market in Europe,” according to site management.